fwang2/pcircle/README.md

 The ubiquitous MPI environment in HPC cluster + Work Stealing Pattern + Distributed Termination Detection = Efficient and Scalable Parallel Solution.

+The `pcircle` name is to pay homage to its origin `libcircle` library.

 ## Features

-The `pcircle` name is to pay homage to its origin `libcircle`, though the pcircle itself contains a few useful tools as well:
+pcircle itself contains a few useful tools:

 - `pwalk`: for parallel walk of the tree.